CharlesLenk/scad-export/README.md

 ## export.py

-The `export()` function is invoked to export the configured exportables and folders.
+The `export()` function is invoked to export the configured exportables.

 ### Import Path